NavarroMauro/login-flask-bokeh/README.md

 WantedBy=multi-user.target
 ```

-Note: In the last line of [Service] We tell it to start 3 worker processes.
+Note: In the last line of [Service] file We tell it to start 3 worker processes.
 We will also tell it to create and bind to a Unix socket file within our project directory called app.sock.
 We’ll set an unmask value of 007 so that the socket file is created giving access to the owner and group, while restricting other access.
 Finally, we need to pass in the WSGI entry point file name and the Python callable within.

 8. We can now start the Gunicorn service we created and enable it so that it starts at boot: